How to Read the Bible: The Beginner's Guide to Reading the Bible

 When a verse resonates with you, stop and write it down, word for word.
 Pause to let the message sink in because these words are God’s words to you.

 This practice has cemented God’s Word into my thoughts in countless ways.
 Sometimes I keep the verse with me throughout the day.
 Sometimes I ask God to help me remember it when I need it.
 Sometimes I memorize it.
 Be intentional about getting God’s Word into your thoughts and you’ll soon see your relationship with God thrive and your life change.
+After all, isn't that the whole point of reading the Bible!

 The Bible was never meant to merely inform us; the Bible was meant to transform us.